PNNL-Comp-Mass-Spec/CRNT4SBML/docs/quickstart.rst

 ::

     Running feasible point method for 10 iterations ...
-    Elapsed time for feasible point method: 0.7991039999999998
+    Elapsed time for feasible point method: 0.3393716812133789

-    Running the multistart optimization ...
+    Running the multistart optimization method ...

-    Smallest value achieved by objective function: 0.0

-    Elapsed time for multistart method: 45.470756
+    Elapsed time for multistart method: 22.361775875091553

     Running continuity analysis ...
-    Elapsed time for continuity analysis: 67.03238201141357
+    Elapsed time for continuity analysis in seconds: 73.85193490982056

-    The number of feasible points that satisfy the constraints: 10 Total feasible points that give F(x) = 0: 9
+    Smallest value achieved by objective function: 0.0 9 point(s) passed the optimization criteria.
-    Total number of points that passed final_check: 9 Number of multistability plots found: 9
+    Number of multistability plots found: 9
     Elements in params_for_global_min that produce multistability:
     [0, 1, 2, 3, 4, 5, 6, 7, 8]